 Step 1: Remove the keel roller on the trailer.
 There's a roller just under the keel so that the cable doesn't have to bear the whole weight of the keel when bouncing merrily down the highway.
 However, the roller on our particular trailer keeps the keel up too high to get to the eye bolt that actually connects the keel cable.
 The axle rusted solid to the end caps long ego, so I cut it off in a satisfying shower of sparks with a cutoff wheel.

 Step 2: Lower the keel and remove the the clevis pin that attaches the bottom fork of the cable.
 It's pretty gross in there.
 The bottom of our boat is in embarrassing shape.

-Step 3: Remove winch handle that previous owner GLUED ON WITH SOME SORT OF RIDICULOUS MARINE SEALANT.
+Step 3: Remove the winch handle that a previous owner GLUED ON WITH SOME SORT OF RIDICULOUS MARINE SEALANT.
 Man, it's just a winch handle.

 Step 4: Remove the weirdo paneling to reveal the winch and the volcano.

 Step 5: Attempt to remove the old cable from the drum without removing the drum.